Udayagiri Caves: The Passage

-A passage prior to Cave 8.
-It consists of a natural cleft or canyon in the rock running approximately east to west.
+There is a passage prior to Cave 8 which consists of a natural cleft or canyon in the rock running approximately east to west.
 The passage has been subject to modifications, the sets of steps cut into the floor being the most conspicuous feature.
 The lowest set of steps on the right-hand side are eroded.
 Sankha Lipi or shell inscriptions – so-called because of their shell-like shape, are found on the upper walls of the passage.
 These are quite large.
 Those inscriptions have been cut through to make the caves, which means they existed before the caves were created around 401 CE.
 The inscriptions had not been deciphered, and proposed interpretations have been controversial.
 The upper walls of the passage have large notches at several places, indicating that stone beams and slabs were used to roof over parts of the passage, giving it a significantly different appearance from what can be seen today.